-If you intend to utilize the outer zone of the managed 300-foot buffer adjacent to an occupied marbled murrelet site, determine both the inner and outer edges of the proposed 150-foot managed buffer zones.
-Mark these two locations in the field.
+If you intend to harvest within the outer zone of the managed 300-foot buffer adjacent to an occupied marbled murrelet site, first determine the outer edge of the occupied site, then determine the 150-foot no cut inner zone.
+Subsequently, determine the inner and outer edges of the proposed 150-foot managed buffer zone.
+Mark all boundary locations in the field.